St Mark's, Mayfair: Other uses

 Hammer Holdings Limited successfully applied for planning permission to convert the building into a 'wellness centre' in 2006, but a campaign led by Lady Sainsbury succeeded in blocking the proposal.

-It was subsequently acquired by One Events in 2009 to use as a mixed-use venue.
+It was subsequently acquired by One Events to use as a mixed-use venue known as One Mayfair, which opened in 2009.
 The building has been used for other events, such as by Nike, The London Summer Show, London Fashion Week and by Grosvenor Estates.
 In July 2014 the building was acquired by Grosvenor Estates.
 Since November 2019 St Mark's, has been Mercato Mayfair, a food hall operated by Mercato Metropolitano.